tpoechtrager/cctools-port/README.md

 You can find xar [here](https://github.com/tpoechtrager/xar).
 Do not install libxar-dev on Ubuntu, it's a different package.

-## ISSUES ##

-* `-adhoc_codesign` is not supported for now.
-  `-adhoc_codesign` requires stuff from CoreCrypto which is not redistributable.
-  Patches which implement the missing functionalitiy in `ld64/src/ld/libcodedirectory.c`
-  are more than welcome.
-However, you should only do this if you haven't looked at the
-  non-distributable original code.

-  We use `ldid` instead for now.

 ## INSTALLATION ##

 ### Install Apple's TAPI library: